Windows Installer, Java Installer, Freeware Installer

 New ValueAdd a value for it using the [ New Value ] toolbar button.

 Use the same steps to create the "AppSettings" value.
-This time just type in the "Data" field the text "Default".
+This time when creating the new key select "Binary" and type in the "Data" field the number "36".

 Edit Registry Entry